Wolf Parade Thin Mind

 Catalog No SP1333

-Formats Loser LP, LP, Cassette, Digital, and CD
+Formats LP, Cassette, Digital, CD, and Loser LP

 Every moment spent gazing at our screens is oversaturated with content, an ever-accelerated news cycle conditioning our ever-decreasing attention spans.
 The struggle to stay present, and to foresee a clear, sustainable future, feels very real.